antoine-hochart/person_detection/README.md

 ### Some remarks

 :triangular_flag_on_post:
-The above algorithm will display a box even if its confidence level is below `min_iou` provided a similar box with a high confidence level is detected on the previous or the next frame.
+The above algorithm will display a box even if its confidence level is below `min_IoU` provided a similar box with a high confidence level is detected on the previous or the next frame.
 In other words, it helps increase the sensitivity.